mrmcavoy715/Insight_Challenge/README.md

 As inactivity period is measured in seconds, it made sense to reduce the number of checks to once a second.
 This is done by knowing when a requests time is different than the previous request.
 Additionally, by checking for difference, the code can handle the unlikely event of a longer interval between requests.
 At this time, the function `to_output` is called followed by updating the previous time.

 `to_output` is written to check if a session's inactivity period has elapsed.
 It has optional parameters that allows for a check to occur both while reading over the file, and at the end of the file.
-The only way to know if a session has ended is to check all ongoing sessions and check their times.
+The only way to know if a session has ended is to loop over all ongoing sessions and check their times.
 If the difference between the current time and a session's end time is greater than the inactivity period, or if it's the end of the log file, then the session has ended.
 If it's the end of the session, then this is written as the end time for the session.
-Then the session period is calculated as the difference between end time and start time.
+Next, the session period is calculated as the difference between end time and start time.
 The count was already calculated in the main loop.
-Finally, this session is added to an array for deletion (python discourages deletion from a dictionary that is being looped over).
+Finally, all completed sessions are added to an array for deletion (python discourages deletion from a dictionary that is being looped over).

 As a requirement is to preserve order, the deletion array is sorted by start time and index (where index is line number in the log file).
-This allows users that have the same start time to be written to output in the same order they came in.
+This allows requests that have the same start time to be written to output in the same order they came in.

 Once the array has been sorted, the output file is written in the desired format.
-The session is deleted from the dictionary.
+The completed sessions are deleted from the dictionary.

-Finally, once everything is complete, the input and output files are closed.
+Once everything is complete, the input and output files are closed.

 ## Results and future directions